Potato Corn Chowder

 - Stir in the milk and corn and heat until simmering.
 Meanwhile, toss shredded cheese with flour in a bowl.

 - Remove the pot from the heat.
-Slowly stir in the cheese to the soup, stirring constantly in a figure eight pattern until cheese is melted.
+Slowly stir in the cheese to the soup, stirring constantly in a figure eight pattern until cheese is melted and the soup thickens up.

 - Taste and season with more salt and pepper, as desired.
 (Note: If your soup is too thick, you can add more milk or stock to thin it out and then warm through.
 Be sure to adjust seasoning accordingly.)